 COVID-19 accelerated digital adoption among B2B organizations and customers.
 The shift to online interactions presents B2B businesses with a unique opportunity to connect with their customers on a personal and direct level.
 To be effective, your company’s content should display value and quality, and be informative, not commercial.
 The new normal is here, and consistent and diverse content creation is crucial to remain connected with your customers.

-Mulberry can customize a content marketing strategy to help your organization reach your target audiences and grow your business.
+Mulberry can customise a content marketing strategy to help your organization reach your target audiences and grow your business.
 Contact us to learn more today!

 Christina Alvarez is an Associate Director Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
 With nearly a decade of communications agency experience, she enjoys securing media relations wins and positioning clients as industry thought leaders.